 It’s been a while since I’ve shared a dessert with you all!
-It’s also been a while since I posted a recipe.
 I’ve had the urge to play around with some raw slices and chocolates and wanted to include the ingredient, rose in one of them.

 I’ve never actually used rose water in anything before, so I was excited to try something different.
 I also used some rose petals to sprinkle on the top to make it that extra bit pretty.
 It looks like quite a feminine dessert.

 I’m also planning on experimenting and making vegan Turkish delights with this rose water.
 Has anyone made them before?
 Any tips?

-Everyone that has tried this rose and chocolate raw slice has fallen in love with it, and I hope you do too!
+Everyone that has tried this rose and chocolate raw slice have fallen in love with it, and I hope you do too!

 For this recipe, it’s ideal that the cashews are soaked for at least 2 hours so they can become nice and creamy when blended.
 If you don’t have time for that, just make sure you add some water and blend it for longer.
 The consistency may not be the same, but it shouldn’t affect the flavour.